xenicsir/mipi_linux_rpi_eg/README.md

 PRETTY_NAME="Debian GNU/Linux 12 (bookworm)"

 uname -a
-Linux pi <b>6.1.0-rpi7-rpi-v8</b> #1 SMP PREEMPT Debian 1:<b>6.1.63-1+rpt1</b> (2023-11-24) aarch64 GNU/Linux
+Linux pi <b>6.6.20+rpt-rpi-v8</b> #1 SMP PREEMPT Debian 1:<b>6.6.20-1+rpt1</b> (2024-03-07) aarch64 GNU/Linux
 </pre>

-The 6.1.0-rpi7-rpi-v8 Linux version, which is based on kernel 6.1.63, is not available for download and cross compilation on a host.
+The 6.6.20+rpt-rpi-v8 Linux version is not available for download and cross compilation on a host.
 So the MIPI driver hast to be built out of tree on the Raspberry Pi.
 The corresponding kernel headers are installed by default with Bookworm.

 - Be carefull that the **sources** folder is clean of object files (*.o, *.ko) and **linux_install** folder